dragon7-fc/misc/algorithm/LeetCode/README.md

     }
 };
 ```
-* {Medium} 2327.
+* [Medium] 2327.
 Number of People Aware of a Secret

 ### Prefix Sum, left and right
 ```c++